Characters of the Uncharted series: Elena Fisher

 Elena Fisher is Nathan Drake's love interest and later wife (having married him in Uncharted 3: Drake's Deception).
 Emily Rose voices Fisher, and also acted as her motion capture performer.
-In Uncharted: Drake's Fortune, she can be controlled during one sequence, where she fires a grenade launcher from the back of a personal water craft.
-She appears in all of the four video games in the series: Uncharted: Drake's Fortune, Uncharted 2: Among Thieves, Uncharted 3: Drake's Deception, and Uncharted 4: A Thief's End.
+In Uncharted: Drake's Fortune, she can be controlled during one sequence, where she fires a grenade launcher from the back of a personal watercraft.
+She appears in all of the four video games in the main series: Uncharted: Drake's Fortune, Uncharted 2: Among Thieves, Uncharted 3: Drake's Deception, and Uncharted 4: A Thief's End.
 Mircea Monroe played Elena in the 2018 live action fan film.

-Elena is a professional journalist, who first focuses on documentary work, and then moves into news broadcast.
+Elena is a professional journalist, who first focuses on documentary work and then moves into news broadcasts.
 In the first video game, Uncharted: Drake's Fortune, Elena follows Drake, filming a documentary on his archaeological findings.
 Her network has instructed her to film him while he raises the coffin of Sir Francis Drake from the bottom of the ocean, which he locates from coordinates on a family heirloom ring he wears around his neck.
 After she and Drake are attacked by pirates and escape, he and Victor Sullivan abandon her to find the lost treasure of El Dorado.
 Despite Drake's attempts, Fisher manages to find him, but when they attempt to fly to another location, they are shot down by anti-aircraft fire.
 They meet up with Sullivan, who they thought had been killed.
-After discovering that the statue is cursed, Drake must stop Gabriel Roman from using its power, and save Elena in the process.
+After discovering that the statue is cursed, Drake must stop Gabriel Roman and his associate Atoq Navarro from using its power, and saves Elena in the process.
 After doing so, Fisher, Drake, and Sullivan drive off into the sunset on a boat loaded with several crates of treasure.

-In Uncharted 2: Among Thieves, Fisher happens across him in Nepal.
+In Uncharted 2: Among Thieves, Fisher happens across Drake in Nepal.
 She now acts as an investigative journalist; she and her cameraman Jeff are attempting to prove that war criminal Zoran Lazarević is alive, contrary to the beliefs of NATO.
-After Lazarević executes her cameraman, she manages to escape with Drake.
+After Lazarević executes Jeff, she manages to escape with Drake.
 She goes ahead of him to a village in Tibet, where she meets Karl Schäfer, a German who had led a Schutzstaffel expedition to Shambhala.
 Drake and Fisher track Lazarević to a monastery, where they find the entrance to Shambhala.
 Once inside, they discover that the monsters Drake has been seeing in the area are guardians of the city.
 Lazarević apprehends them, but they escape when the guardians attack.
 Before he confronts Lazarević, Drake's former partner Harry Flynn almost kills Fisher with a grenade.
-When Lazarević is confronted, Drake defeats him, and leaves the guardians to kill him while Drake makes his escape.
+When Lazarević is confronted, Drake defeats him and leaves the guardians to kill him while Drake makes his escape.
 When she recuperates, the two return to the village and begin a relationship.